|

 safely with inexpensive baits made from boric acid

-are made from some type of sugar and this slow-acting
+are made from some type of sugar and a slow-acting

 bait and carry some back to the nest where insecticide